Accessibility

 - ARIA roles & attributes —

-role="grid",role="row",role="gridcell",aria-rowcount,aria-colcount,aria-rowindex,aria-colindexare always set - Keyboard navigation — Arrow keys, Tab, Enter, Home/End, PgUp/PgDn all work by default (core feature, not a plugin)
+role="grid",role="row",role="gridcell",aria-rowcount,aria-colcount,aria-rowindex,aria-colindexare always set.
+When the Tree or Row Grouping plugin is active, the rows-body upgrades torole="treegrid"and every row carriesaria-level/aria-setsize/aria-posinsetper the WAI-ARIA Treegrid pattern so screen readers can announce hierarchical position. - Keyboard navigation — Arrow keys, Tab, Enter, Home/End, PgUp/PgDn all work by default (core feature, not a plugin)

 - Column headers — Always rendered with